 Lastly, we hold a culture in which students, families and communities are valued as leaders and assets to our collective work.

-success.
+We are a school system that unapologetically embrace and braid RESJ practices and principles into the fabric of our dynamic system.